 3. Have Games and Prizes

-Games are a great way to make sure the fun lasts all night long.
+Games are a great way to ensure the fun lasts all night.
 And, of course, you should have plenty of prize giveaways for the winners of every game.

 Some great holiday-themed game ideas include:

 Of course, not all of these games have to be competitive.
-For example, you could set up a Christmas cookie decorating table that people can just enjoy at their own leisure.
+For example, you could set up a Christmas cookie decorating table that people can enjoy at their leisure.

 Gift cards to popular stores like Target or Amazon